Administrative Office of the United States Courts: History

 After the defeat of Roosevelt's "court-packing" plan, Chief Justice Charles Evans Hughes responded to suggestions for less sweeping administrative changes.
-He appointed members of the Conference of Senior Circuit Judges to work with representatives of the American Bar Association and Justice Department officials to draft legislation that would improve the efficiency of the courts at the same time that it respected the decentralized character of the federal judicial system.
-The committee's proposed that the Administrative Office of the U.S. Courts would collect information on the caseload of the courts, prepare the annual budget request for the courts and disburse funds appropriated to the judiciary, and offer administrative assistance to the courts.
-The act authorized the Supreme Court to select the director of the Administrative Office, but, at the insistence of Chief Justice Hughes, the office was to operate under the supervision of the Conference of Senior Circuit Judges rather than the Court.
+He appointed members of the Conference of Senior Circuit Judges to work with representatives of the American Bar Association and Justice Department officials to draft legislation that would improve the efficiency of the courts while respecting the decentralized character of the federal judicial system.
+The committee proposed that the Administrative Office of the U.S. Courts collect information on the court's caseload, prepare the annual budget request for the courts, disburse funds appropriated to the judiciary, and offer administrative assistance.
+The act authorized the Supreme Court to select the director of the Administrative Office.
+Still, at the insistence of Chief Justice Hughes, the office was to operate under the supervision of the Conference of Senior Circuit Judges rather than the Court.

 The committee proposal found broad support in both the Senate and House of Representatives, which considered several versions before passage in August 1939.
 The act established circuit judicial councils through which the courts of appeals judges would review the caseload reports of the Administrative Office and instruct district judges on what was necessary to expedite the courts' business.
-It also mandated annual circuit conferences at which circuit and district judges would meet with members of the bar to discuss judicial administration.
+It also mandated annual circuit conferences where circuit and district judges would meet with the bar members to discuss judicial administration.

 Directors of the Administrative Office

-In preparation for the planned retirement of Director James C. Duff on January 31, 2021, Chief Justice John Roberts, on January 5, 2021, appointed Eastern District of NY Chief Judge Roslynn R. Mauskopf to be the next Director of the Administrative Office of the United States Courts effective February 1, 2021.
+In preparation for the planned retirement of Director Roslynn R. Mauskopf on January 31, 2024, Chief Justice John Roberts, on January 23, 2024, appointed Western District of NC senior judge Robert J. Conrad to be the next director of the Administrative Office of the United States Courts effective March 1, 2024.
+Deputy director Lee Ann Bennet served as acting director for the month of February.